gavinyork/zephyr3d/apps/doc/web/en/editor/plugins.md

 - Open `Install Package...` to add a third-party npm dependency
 - Open `Settings...` if the plugin exposes a settings schema
 - Remove the plugin from the editor

+Notes:

+- `Install...` and `Install Folder...` are intended for regular installation and distribution
+- `Link...` is for the desktop development workflow only and is not available in the browser editor
+- `Link...` links the plugin root folder, not `src/` and not `dist/`

 ---